ayushbirla71/CENDRO_Assignment/README.md

 # Project - CENDROL

-## Make sure to check Backend Repository :
+## Make sure to check Master Repository :

 ## Installation and Setup
 1. Clone the repository to your local machine.